RoopalDixit/Automatic_Speech_Recognition/ASR/README.md

 - **Small model + small chunk size = a real, quantifiable accuracy cost.** The 70.28% streaming WER on the `110m` model with `chunk_size=16` isn't a failure state — it's a first concrete data point in the latency-vs-accuracy curve this project is built to characterize, and the natural next step is to vary those two knobs and observe how the number moves.
 - **File format claims need verification, not assumption.** A `.wav` extension does not guarantee WAV-encoded audio; `file <filename>` is a five-second check that would have caught the AAC mismatch immediately instead of surfacing as a cryptic `libsndfile` error two layers downstream.
 - **Domain-specific evaluation data matters more than dataset size for relevance, but size matters for reliability.** An 11-clip commercial sample was gaming-domain-relevant but too small to trust as a primary metric; a self-built 50-clip set traded some domain diversity for statistical reliability and full control over the exact phrases tested.
+- **A suspiciously clean measurement is a red flag, not a good result.** An exact `0ms` latency reading is a stronger signal of broken instrumentation than of a genuinely fast pipeline — real-world timing almost always has some jitter, so a perfectly round or perfectly zero number is worth distrusting on sight rather than reporting at face value.

 ---